junguler/how_to_m3u/README.md

 so what happened? we assigned nothing `"` thru `/10` to `$i` and repeating each genre names `$(cat genre.txt)` to `$j`, so the genre also shown as `$j` is first and the page number also known as `$i` is second in the `curl` command

-other stuff is the same, just pipe the data thru each program, extracting only the page name and also saving them by appending `A-` at the beginning, the genre name at the middle and the `.txt` extension at the end
+other stuff is the same, just pipe the data thru each program, extracting only the page name and also saving them by appending `A-` prefix, the genre name at the middle and the `.txt` extension at the end

 the same thing can be done to other categories